BiblioQuest

 BiblioQuest International is a specialist search service for books, primarily used books and rare or out-of-print titles.
-The company is based in Bowral, New South Wales, Australia, and is registered with the Australian Securities and Investment Commission ACN 109 499 265 ABN 88 109 499 265.
+The company is based in Bowral, New South Wales, Australia, and is registered with the Australian Securities and Investments Commission as ACN 109 499 265 ABN 88 109 499 265.
 It owns Australian trademark 723201.

 History

 BiblioQuest began as a partnership in 1994, eventually incorporating in 2004.
 The company also owns and manages the BibliOZ.com website, which launched in early 2001.
 This website began as a reseller program with Abebooks.
 In 2005 BiblioQuest did not renew its contract with Abebooks and instead created a strategic alliance with Biblio.com and Alibris, as well as commencing its own inventory listing service focused on Australia and New Zealand.

 The company has helped foster Australia's first booktown project and in 2002 founder Paul McShane was awarded a Churchill Fellowship in recognition of that work.